Towhid0845/All-About-React-JS/readme.md

 - It makes applications easier to debug, as we have more control over the data.
 - It is more performant.

-## State 🔥
+# State 🔥
 - State is an internal data that a component **can hold over time**, necessary for information that it needs to **remember** throughout the app's lifecycle.
 - It is like **Component's memory**. - It can be updated by the component's logic. - If you need to mutate props, you actually **need state**. - It updtae the component's view (by re-rendering it without local variable).
 - Whenever we want to change something in react we need to use state.
-- We don't do direct DOM manipolations in React beacuse it is **declarative**.
+- We don't do direct DOM manipulations in React because it is **declarative**.

     `cont [temp, setTemp] = useState("")`
     Here, useState is function which we are destructuring as array.
     `temp` is initial value of the state and `setTemp` is a setter function to update the value of `temp`.
 - Each component has and manages **its own state**, no matter how many times we render the same component.
 - With state, we view UI as a **reflection of data changing over time**.
 We **_describe the reflection_** of data using state, event handlers, and JSX.
-- Use a stte variable for any data that the component should keep track of (remember) over time. **This is data that will change at some point**.
+- Use a state variable for any data that the component should keep track of (remember) over time. **This is data that will change at some point**.
 In Vanilla JS, that's a let variable, or an [] or {}.
 - Whenever you want something in the component to be **dynamic**, create a piece of state related to that "thing", and update the state when the "thing" should change (aka "be dynamic")
-- When building a conmponent, imagine its view as a **relection of state chnaging over time**.
+- When building a component, imagine its view as a **refection of state changing over time**.
 - _For data that should not trigger component re-renders, **don't use state**.
 Use a regular variable instead.
 This a common **beginner mistake**.

 ## How is a component view updates ?